Cold Load Training at North Wind 26

-U.S. Army Soldiers, assigned to the 3rd Battalion, 509th Infantry Regiment, 2nd Infantry Brigade Combat Team, 11th Airborne Division, listen to instructions from U.S. Army Sgt.
-Darius Henry, assigned to the Army Aviation Battalion Japan, as they prepare for cold-load training on a UH-60 Blackhawk during North Winds 26 on Camp Okadama in Hokkaido, Japan, Jan.
+U.S. Army Soldiers assigned to the 3rd Battalion, 509th Infantry Regiment, 2nd Infantry Brigade Combat Team, 11th Airborne Division listen to instructions from U.S. Army Sgt.
+Darius Henry, assigned to the Army Aviation Battalion Japan, as they prepare for cold-load training on a UH-60 Blackhawk during exercise North Wind 26 on Camp Okadama in Hokkaido, Japan, Jan.
 26, 2026.
 North Wind is a bilateral U.S. Army Japan and Japan Ground Self-Defense Force winter field training exercise in Hokkaido, Japan—running from Jan.
 20–Feb.
 3—focused on enhancing bilateral tactics, techniques and procedures for extreme cold-weather conditions and enhancing interoperability and readiness between U.S. and Japanese forces.
 (U.S. Army Photo by Spc.
 Michelle Mayancela)

 |Date Taken: